gboehl/dynare/doc/manual/source/running-dynare.rst

-It is also helpful to keep in mind that any piece of code that does not violate Dynare syntax, but at the same time is not recognized by the parser, is interpreted as native Matlab code.
+It is also helpful to keep in mind that any piece of code that does not violate Dynare syntax, but at the same time is not recognized by the parser, is interpreted as native MATLAB code.
 This code will be directly passed to the ``driver`` script.
 Investigating ``driver.m`` file then helps with debugging.
 Such problems most often occur when defined variable or parameter names have been misspelled so that Dynare's parser is unable to recognize them.